The State Of AI Tools And Coding: 2023 Edition

 AI tools and programming survey - respondants length of time in current profession

-There was a pretty balanced mix of responses from new developers as well as more experienced programmers.
+There was a pretty balanced mix of responses from new developers as well as more experienced or senior programmers.
 This is great as it allows us to see how adoption and opinion differ across experience levels... more on this later.

 • ~57% of respondents have <3 years of experience